-The CARES Act provides resources for REALTORS®, their families, and their clients, as well as most Americans, with incomes below certain thresholds in the form of cash payments of \$1,200 per adult plus \$500 for each child under the age of 17.
-These payments were sent starting in April, based on your 2018 or 2019 filing, whichever is more recent.
-More information can be found here.
-IRS has a portal to track your cash payment.
+The CARES Act provided resources for REALTORS®, their families, and their clients, as well as most Americans, with incomes below certain thresholds in the form of cash payments of \$1,200 per adult plus \$500 for each child under the age of 17.
+These

 REALTORS® with retirement accounts, including IRAs, can take early withdrawals of up to \$100,000 from those accounts without having to pay the 10% early-withdrawal penalty.
-Those who withdraw such funds can recontribute them to the plan over three years or can keep the money and pay the tax on the withdrawals over a threeyear period.
+Those who withdraw such funds can recontribute them to the plan over three years or can keep the money and pay the tax on the withdrawals over a three-year period.